Moravian Instruments Cx series of CMOS astronomical cameras are

 sensors, offering exceptional quantum efficiency thanks to

-back-illuminated design and very low dark
+back-illuminated design, very low dark current,

-with full 16 bit
+16 bit digitization, and

-digitization and perfectly linear response to light
+perfectly linear response to light.
+Despite relatively

-as well as astronomical research.
+both aesthetic astro-photography as well as astronomical

 |